amitjohney/sylvatest/charts/telco-cloud-init/README.md

       values:
         externalName: "{{ .Values.mgmt_cluster_domain_name }}"

-    helm_secret_values: ## this is well suited to secure creds (what is set here will be stored in a Secret, mapped into the valuesFrom field of the HelmRelease)
+    helm_secret_values: ## this is well suited to secure credentials (what is set here will be stored in a Secret, mapped into the valuesFrom field of the HelmRelease)
       password: '{{ .Values.foo_password }}'

   bar: